 Seeking future leaders and disruptors, eager to kickstart their career in commercial banking.
 This is your opportunity to get a true feel for what it's like to be an IDP analyst at JPMorgan Chase.

 Skills you’ll build: Issue trees, structured problem solving, market size estimation, data mining, data scraping, data analysis, data sorting

 Cons of Working in Commercial Banks

 One of the cons of a career in commercial banking is the need to engage in challenging conversations with customers and employees from time to time, according to St. George.
 Complicating these conversations is the heavily regulated nature of banking.

 Other potential cons of a career in commercial banking include:

 - Stress.
 Some jobs in commercial banking might lead to a lot of stress, given the sensitivity of dealing with money and customers.
-Also, you might feel plenty of pressure if you’re not wild about handling financial matters or not especially comfortable with technology.
+You also might feel some pressure if you’re not excited about handling financial matters or not very comfortable with technology.

 - Commission.
 In some cases, compensation may rely heavily on sales commissions rather than just a regular salary.

 - Education.
 You may need a bachelor’s or master’s degree for specific careers in banking.